crewdigi/react-js/readme.md

-# Crew React Js / React Native coding challenge
+# Crew React JS / React Native coding challenge

 Below is our coding challenge to keep things moving forward.
 Take your time to complete this one – it’s not timed and we aren’t looking for you to crack the code quickly, it’s more about your best response please.